Pav0l/lsm-tree-storage/README.md

 - CSV as file format for simplicity
 - Engine crash recovery (no memtable snapshots)
-- No pevention of partial writes in case of crash
+- No prevention of partial writes in case of crash
 - No Bloom filter for faster reads
 - ???